PrettyCoffee/pretty-cozy/packages/eslint-config/README.md

     ```bash
     npm i -D eslint @pretty-cozy/eslint-config
     ```
-2. Create an `.eslintrc` file in the directory where your `package.json` is located.
+2. Add an eslint configuration that extends on the configs you need.
-3. Extend on the configs you need, e.g.:
+   For example, you can add this to your `package.json`:
     ```json
-    {
+    "eslintConfig": {
       "extends": [
         "@pretty-cozy/eslint-config/base-ts",
         "@pretty-cozy/eslint-config/react"